nelsons502/startup/notes.md

 I learned a ton about Express and Node.js!
 Just as I was starting to really like Javascript and appreciate all the awesome things it can do, I learned that it can be my backend code as well!
 There was definitely a lot more Promises and `async` functions in this deliverable than the last one.
 It was very fun to get a server up and running in my development environment.
 I'm very proud of the code that is working to get reponses from the API and save them to the server.
 I think the best feature is (and will continue to be) the Posts.
 It isn't as "cool" as the AI, but I want it to become something that really builds a sense of community into Focus Coding.

 I'm about to deploy my server to the internet.
 I pray everything goes smootly with that.

+Wow, that took much longer than I thought!
+I had to really get down into the dirt with my code and take away anything that wasn't absolutely necessary!
+It works now though!
+(If imperfectly.)